ThreeSixtyGiving/360-ds/src/components/02-elements/main-logo/main-logo--animated.readme.md

-The 360Giving logo animated and labelled elements.
+The 360Giving logo in svg with labelled elements so you can more easily manipulate them.

+Don't use this on every page, use it sparingly such as on a homepage.
-Note: Add the `360giving-logo--animated` class for the animation to play.
+Add the `main-logo--animated` class for the animation to play.